DEMCON/EmbeddedDebugger/ProtocolSpecification/content/_index.md

 Production testing is close related to hardware testing.
 Yet it requires a higher degree of automation with growing production volumes.

 This document describes a general debug-protocol that can be used in all areas, being least applicable for software debugging.
 It needs implementation at both embedded side as PC-side.
 The debug-protocol can run over several types of busses, like CAN-bus, serial, Ethernet etc. It is a binary protocol with a message structure.

+There are several implementations of this protocol, they can be found here: https://github.com/DEMCON/EmbeddedDebugger